 The player can deliberately invoke this using the "Choice" items.
 Choice Band, Specs, and Scarf increase the Attack, Special Attack, or Speed, respectively, of the Pokemon holding them, allowing them to either throw around absolutely devastating attacks or outspeed just about anything that doesn't boast a similar advantage.
 However, a Pokemon holding any of these items can only use one move until they switch out or lose the item.
 Particularly savvy players sometimes use this drawback to their advantage by forcing a Choice item onto an opponent's Support Party Member, generally rendering it useless for the rest of the match.

 A problem in Deus Ex: Human Revolution is that it is quite possible to use your Praxis Points for a Jensen that specialized in sneaking around and computer hacking (and in fact the game actually encourages you to do that because of how easy it is to die in firefights) instead of combat, and might not even have a lethal weapon on you because of space limitations.
 Until the game suddenly throws an inescapable boss battle with Barrett at you and you have to figure out how to kill him without any augs or weapons while he's throwing grenades at younote the game does give you some slack by providing rooms with weapons and ammo but even with that it can be an uphill fight.
-This is supposed to be fixed in the remake, which apparently will provide options for players to use computer and stealth skills to find alternate ways to win.

 Alpha Protocol predates Human Revolution in allowing you to build Mike Thorton completely to stealth/technical specifications and then kicking your arse with unskippable boss fights.
 At least unlike Jensen it's impossible to go completely unarmed and a heavy combat approach is quite viable.